mksunny1/deleight/readme.md

 ### [function](https://mksunny1.github.io/deleight-api-docs/main/modules/deleight.function.html)

-Currently includes 4 submodules:
+Currently includes 5 functions/submodules:

-1. **function/cache**: functions to wrap a function to cache results.
+1. **function/cache**: Wrap functions to cache results.

-2. **function/context**: a `setContext` function called on multiple functions to effectively make them run mutually exclusively.
-This can be useful, for example, in event handlers that create network requests so they do not unnecessarily repeat the requests.
+2. **function/context**: Call `setContext` on multiple functions to make them run mutually exclusively.
+This can be useful, for example, in event handlers that create network requests so they do not unnecessarily repeat them.

-3. **function/dynamic**: a `dyn` function to effectively create dynamic getters, setters and 'deleters'.
+3. **function/dynamic**: Create 'dynamic' getters, setters and 'deleters'.

-4. **function/return**: a `Return` function which creates an object that represents the return value of calling a function.
-Accessing members will first call the wrapped function to get the object which will be accessed instead.
+4. **function/return**: Create objects that represent function return values.
+Accessing members call the wrapped functions to get the values which are accessed instead.

+5. **function/reversible**: Cleanly implement things like tabs and item selection.

 ### [generators](https://mksunny1.github.io/deleight-api-docs/main/modules/deleight.Generator.html)